aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/node/previous_pre_order/_index.md

 ### Returns

 Previous node in pre-order order.
-Null if reached the rootNode.
+Null if reached the .

 ### Examples